 Welcome to Monday, everyone.
-It looks like it was a slow weekend for sales, though I still have a few standouts to share with everyone.
-First up is Age of History II, an enjoyable strategy wargame all about worldwide domination.
-Next up is Runic Curse, a solid Metroidvania title.
-Last but not least is Space Grunts, a quality roguelike shooter that offers hours of fun.
-As always, I've highlighted all of the interesting titles in bold green text in order to make discovery easier.
-So without further ado, here are 29 temporarily free and 40 on-sale apps and games for the beginning of the week.
+I have some excellent sales to share with everyone today, including a few standouts.
+First up is Cytus II, a popular rhythm game that's currently free.
+Next I have YoWindow Weather, solid weather app that can be snagged today for $4 off.
+Last but not least is a $2 discount on FolderSync Pro, a simple yet useful app for syncing your local files to a wide selection of online locker services.
+As always, I've highlighted all of the interesting titles in bold in order to make discovery easier.
+So without further ado, here are 14 temporarily free and 33 on-sale apps and games for the end of the week.

 Memories are an integral part of the Google Photos experience that allows you to dive head-first into some warm nostalgia.
 Google amped up this quotient by a few notches last year when it introduced a revamped version of the application.
 Now some users are spotting a new feature within memories, one that allows you to instantly share similar memories in the form of a collage.

 Hey Comcast, y'all should really just publish your TV app on the Play Store already.
 This weird stuff, limiting it to Sony TVs or Amazon's Fire TV platform, just isn't cool.
 People are paying you a lot (just, a LOT) to watch TV, you should let them watch it on whatever gadget they want!
 Or else they'll find ways to do it themselves.
 For example, taking the Fire TV APK and uploading it to a third-party hosting site, then installing it on an Android TV device like the SHIELD.